hapax/hapax.github.io/assets/teaching.md

 to check numerically that the sum converges than to get lost in a quagmire of technical conditions.

-On a final propagandistic note, should rigour be cultivated at the high school level?
+Should rigour be cultivated at the high school level?
 I think this is a subtle question, but the hiking analogy is
 helpful: rigour is something like a *safety harness* for mountain climbing.
 From the sheltered vantage of our hill, we can mention rigour and explain